railsuser2014/openobject-doc-book-en/source/book/8/8_14_Implem/8_14_Implem_planning.rst

 If the enterprise doesn't have its own IT group, you're probably better off opting for an SaaS offer.
 This means that you subcontract all the difficult technology, from the installation of the server to its maintenance, all the while being assured of the installation of a robust architecture with its redundancy, backed-up servers, and separation of authentication and data.

-.. tip::   **Reminder**  *The SaaS offer*
+.. tip:: The SaaS offer

 	SaaS (Software as a Service) offers are hosted by a supplier in the form of a monthly subscription which includes all the IT material (servers), system maintenance, hosting and support.

 	You can obtain a month's free trial from Tiny's http://ondemand.openerp.com/, which lets you start rapidly without any integration cost or material to buy, or you can ask one of Tiny's partners for access to this or their own services.

 	This service can be particularly useful to small companies who want to grow their integrated management system rapidly, at low cost, based on the same robust general system architecture as that used by large banks.

 Planning methods
 -----------------